IBM-Cloud/health-blockchain/API.md

 | POST   | /api/account/workouts | add a user workout
 | PUT    | /api/account/workouts/:id | update a user workout
 | DELETE | /api/account/workouts/:id | delete a user workout

+Sample workouts ([seed/workouts.json](./seed/workouts.json)) linked to the sample users and user challenges are injected during startup if the *workouts* database is empty.

 ## Internal access to the Blockchain data